 What Is Acne?

-First up, before we delve into The Ordinary acne regimen, it makes sense to take a look at the biology behind your skin condition.
-How can you treat what you don’t understand ‘eh… and even though you’ll find all you need to know about The Ordinary skincare and the best The Ordinary products for acne right here – it’s so much more empowering to be able to ‘just know’ for yourself.
-Wave goodbye to blindly following skincare recommendations and wave hello to kicking some science of skincare butt.
+Before we delve into The Ordinary acne regimen, let’s start by taking a look at the biology behind acne.
+You can’t treat what you don’t understand.
+And even though you’ll find everything you need to know about The Ordinary skincare and the best The Ordinary products for acne right here – it’s so much more empowering to be able to just know for yourself.
+Wave goodbye to blindly following skincare recommendations and hello to kicking some science of skincare butt.
 Oh yes!

-The acne love triangle looks like this: Dead skin/oil trapped debris within pores -> proliferation of Propionibacterium acnes (p.acnes) bacteria -> Inflammation.
+Dead skin/oil plugs in pores -> growth of Propionibacterium acnes (p.acnes) bacteria -> Inflammation.

-Acne my pal, is called an inflammatory condition.
 What you see as acne is actually your skin’s immune system reacting to what it sees as a hazardous intruder.
-If you want to delve into the science of acne even deeper, it’s thought that when the p.acnes bacteria digests the sticky mixture of dead skin and oil trapped debris, they ‘poop out’ a protein called the CAMP protein.
-The CAMP protein is foreign, seen as an invader therefore triggering your immune system and causing inflammation – exactly the same as if you sat up too quickly on the bottom ledge of a bunk bed – first owch, then a huge red bump.
+Scientists now believe the very specific moment your immune system alerts, is when p.acnes bacteria eat your sebum plugs and then poop.
+This bacteria poop is full of something called CAMP protein.
+The CAMP protein is foreign, seen as an invader.
+It, therefore, triggers your immune system and causes inflammation.
+The same kind of inflammation you see as you sit up too quickly in a bunk bed – first ouch, then a huge red lump.

 How Can You Treat Acne?

-Acne is treatable – words of relief ‘eh.
-Some forms of acne might be booted with the right skincare, some forms of acne might be waved goodbye with skincare and diet changes, some forms of acne might be waved goodbye with skincare, diet and lifestyle changes.
+Acne is treatable – words of relief eh.
+Some forms of acne go poof with the right skincare.
+Some forms of acne wave goodbye with skincare and diet changes – psst, this is most common.
+And other forms of acne vanish with the right skincare, diet and lifestyle changes.

-It’s a step-by step process and finding the right changes to trial in each takes you from stab in the dark to educated trial and error.
-Once you’re in this territory, it’s not long before your acne love triangle collapses into a harmonious relationship.
+It’s a step-by-step process and finding the right changes to trial takes you from stab in the dark to educated trial and error.
+Once you’re here, it’s not long before you’ll be seeing your acne love triangle collapsing into a harmonious relationship.

 …and you my friend are here to learn exactly how to disrupt your acne love triangle with great and appropriate skincare.

-- Helps prevent dead skin from becoming trapped in your pores
+- Helps stop dead skin from getting trapped in your pores

-- Reduces the oiliness of your skin, therefore also helping to prevent debris collecting in your pores
+- Reduces the oiliness of your skin, therefore helping to prevent plugs from forming in your pores

-- Has an anti-bacterial effect, helping to prevent the overgrowth of p.acnes bacteria
+- Has an antibacterial effect which helps to prevent the overgrowth of p.acnes bacteria

-- Has an anti-inflammatory effect, reducing inflammation and therefore acne lesions
+- Has an anti-inflammatory effect which reduces inflammation and therefore acne lesions

 The Ordinary Acne Products

-Until… The Ordinary skincare range launched.
-Seriously, this is a HUGE skincare game-changer.
+That is until… The Ordinary skincare range launched.
+Seriously, this is a HUGE game-changer.

 - Using active skincare ingredients

-- Using them in concentrations that work (and telling you what that concentration is)
+- Using active skincare ingredients in concentrations that work (and telling you what that concentration is)

-- Keeping the price tag super affordable, I’m talking from £3.90 – you might feel like you’re illegally stealing!
+- Keeping the price tag super affordable – I’m talking from £3.90 – you’re going to feel like you’re stealing!

-Out of the current The Ordinary range, the following products are ones which will help you create an Ordinary routine effective against acne;
+Out of the current The Ordinary range, the following are the best The Ordinary products for acne.
+They will help you create an effective The Ordinary acne routine.

-- Salicylic Acid 2% Solution (£3.90/30ml) – speeds skins exfoliation rate therefore helping prevent clogged pores, anti-bacterial, anti-inflammatory.
+- Salicylic Acid 2% Solution (£3.90/30ml) – speeds skins exfoliating rate therefore helping prevent clogged pores – is also anti-bacterial and anti-inflammatory.

-- Niacinamide 10% + Zinc 1% (£5/30ml) – reduces skins oiliness therefore helping prevent clogged pores, helps skin heal, anti-inflammatory.
+- Niacinamide 10% + Zinc 1% (£5/30ml) – reduces how oily your skin is therefore helping prevent clogged pores – also helps heal skin and is anti-inflammatory.

-- Advanced Retinoid 2% (£8.00/30ml) – non-prescription form of the prescription active ingredient (vitamin A) which a doctor would prescribe for treatment of acne.
+- Advanced Retinoid 2% (£8.00/30ml) – a non-prescription form of the active a doctor might prescribe for acne.

-On a side note: For those of you who are already very skincare savvy, know that vitamin C products are also great in the defense against acne, but to keep this The Ordinary acne regimen as straightforward and simple as possible, above I’ve picked the products with maximum impact.
+On a side note: For those of you who are already extremely skincare savvy, know that vitamin C products are also great in the defence against acne but to keep this The Ordinary acne regimen as straightforward and simple as possible, I’ve only picked products with maximum impact.

 The Ordinary Acne Regimen

-Knowing the right The Ordinary acne products to use has first base ticked, knowing how to mix them, gets second base ticked.
-Ever heard a whisper telling you, you should only use skincare products from the same skincare range?
-While this whisper isn’t true, it is based on a smidgen of fact – certain active skincare ingredients can cancel each other out or… certain active skincare ingredients can cause your skin irritation when mixed or… certain active skincare ingredients can make each other less effective when mixed.
+Ever heard this rumour?
+That you should only ever use skincare products from the same skincare range?
+While this rumour isn’t true, it is based on a smidgen of fact – certain active skincare ingredients can cancel each other out.
+Or certain active skincare ingredients can cause your skin irritation when mixed.
+Or certain active skincare ingredients can make each other less effective when mixed.

-For the whole story, take a peek at this article, to know how to design a skincare routine for acne using The Ordinary acne products, keep reading here…
+For the whole story, take a peek at this article.
+To find out how to design a The Ordinary skincare routine for acne, keep reading here…

 The Ordinary acne regimen for AM;